yeshua453/website/docs/tutorials/node.md

 ## Multi-user apps

-In multi-user Pglet apps every user has a unique session with its own page contents.
+In multi-user Flet apps every user has a unique session with its own page contents.
 To start an app page you use `flet.app()` method which takes a reference to a session handler function.
 The handler function is called for every new user connected with connection object in parameters.
 The program stays blocked on `flet.app()` while constantly waiting for new user connections.

-This could be a minimal Pglet multi-user app in Node.js:
+This could be a minimal Flet multi-user app in Node.js:

 ```javascript title="hello-app.js"
 const flet = require("flet");